paulopimenta6/ph_codes/R/elsa/img/README.md

 | Wave 2| 5061| 76.9   | 61.9 |
 | Wave 3| 5061| 128.0  | 84.2 |

-**- Result:** This analysis examines the normality of creatinine levels in urine across three waves of data.
+**Result:** This analysis examines the normality of creatinine levels in urine across three waves of data.
 The Anderson-Darling test indicates that all waves' creatinine levels are not normally distributed (p < 2.2e-16).
 Further, the Friedman test suggests a significant difference in creatinine levels across waves (p < 2.2e-16).
 Post-hoc tests reveal significant differences between all pairs of waves (p < 0.001).
 Descriptive statistics show varying median creatinine levels across waves.
 The creatinine levels in urine differ significantly across the three waves.
 None of the waves exhibit a normal distribution of creatinine levels.
 Post-hoc tests indicate significant differences between all pairs of waves.
 These findings suggest that there are systematic differences in creatinine levels across the three waves, which could be of interest for further investigation in the context of the study.

 <p align="center">
   <img src="./estat_nao_param/creatinina_rastreavel_urina/creatRastUrina_friendman.png" width="500">